-In Barrington, GSSI staff scientists studied the effects of exercise, the environment and nutrition on the human body using the latest scientific technology and equipment in the physiology, biochemistry and exercise sensory/hedonic response labs.
-Over the years, the facilities were updated to include laboratory space specific for exercise performance, body composition and metabolism laboratories.
+GSSI staff scientists study the effects of exercise, the environment and nutrition on the human body using the latest scientific technology and equipment in the physiology, biochemistry, exercise performance, body composition and metabolism laboratories.
 The clinical labs in Valhalla, NY also include a state-of-the-art heat chamber.
 Historically, GSSI has also included sensory and gastro-intestinal physiology lab spaces and will continue to adapt and evolve its research capabilities in line with future athlete and business needs.
-The results of the research program have helped drive superior formulations in both taste and functionality, presented at scientific conferences and published in peer-reviewed journals.
+The results of the research program have helped drive superior formulations in both taste and functionality, been presented at scientific conferences and published in peer-reviewed journals.
 A complete list of journal publications can be found HERE.

 Generation of new knowledge is only as beneficial as the ability to translate and share that information in a meaningful way.
-Therefore, the second part of the mission has been to share knowledge, educating influencers and sports health professionals in the area of sports science and sports nutrition.
+Therefore, a critical part of the GSSI mission is to share knowledge, educating influencers and sports health professionals in the area of sports science and sports nutrition.
 As a result, GSSI was the one of the first such organizations to provide a robust library of learning materials including tips & handouts, posters, e-Newsletters, Sports Science Exchange (SSE) articles and Performance Playbooks, establishing the Institute as a go-to resource.
-The first GSSI SSE was published in 1988 and the GSSI website was launched in 1996, and a generation of new information and tools continues today.
+The first GSSI SSE was published in 1988 and the GSSI website was launched in 1996, and the generation of new information and tools continues today.

 GSSI also partners with professional organizations such as the American College of Sports Medicine, with whom a partnership was established in 1989, and the European College of Sports Science, which began in 2012.
 As part of these partnerships, GSSI maintains a significant presence at their annual meetings to support the sports science community and help ensure a robust platform specifically for the science of sports nutrition.